RULES & OBJECTIVES

 The object of 9 Ball Pool is for the Player to pot the 9 ball before their opponent.
 Potting the 9 Ball can only be done after making legal contact with the lowest numbered ball on the table.
 This can happen at any point of the game.

-If, for example, the lowest numbered ball on the table is the 1 ball, a player must pocket the 1 ball and then directly follow up by pocketing the 9 ball in order to win.
+If, for example, the lowest numbered ball on the table is the 1 ball, a player must strike or pocket the 1 ball and then directly follow up by pocketing the 9 ball that same shot in order to win.
 If the lowest ball is 4, they must pocket the 4 and then sink 9 to be named the winner.
 If the 9 ball is the last ball on the table, the first player to sink it wins.

 The rack is set up with the 1 Ball in the front spot and 9 Ball always in the middle.
 All other balls are placed in the diamond formation in a randomized order.